 The North Indian Thali that was planned, was too elaborate and heavy.
 The picture is enough to say how good it was!

 The one thing I did differently in planning this itinerary was including a nap after lunch and my friends really took me seriously and some of them went off to nap!

 The rest of us were loitering around, talking to everybody.
 It was nonstop chatting with all.
 Nobody knew who was talking to whom.
 Unfortunately, we had Srividhya, Sharmila, and Kalyani leaving for the day as they had a short trip planned.
 After sending them off, we got back to making plans for the dinner.

 We had booked Banthi Bhojanam for dinner at Vivaha Bhojanam and we all decked up in traditional attire for dinner.
 The nonstop photo clicking was always happening!

-The dinner was an elaborate meal with all course being served one after the other.
-I patiently waited for everything to served to click the whole leaf with all the items served.
+The dinner was an elaborate meal with all courses being served one after the other.
+I patiently waited for everything to be served to click the whole leaf with all the items served.
 I wanted others to enjoy their meal and at the same time wanted the whole thali captured.

 After the heavy dinner, we just didn't have the energy for anything.